dmsl/vgate/README.md

 ## Creative Commons CC BY 4.0 licence

 VGATE is open to reuse under a CC BY 4.0 licence.
-This license lets others distribute, remix, tweak, and build upon AR even commercially, as long as they credit the original creation in the footer of the site.
+This license lets others distribute, remix, tweak, and build upon VGATE even commercially, as long as they credit the original creation in the footer of the site.
 This is the most accommodating of licenses offered.
 Recommended for maximum dissemination and use of licensed materials.

 More: http://creativecommons.org/licenses/by/4.0/legalcode